RICARDOPAULI/PC1serieA/README.md

-# Pensamento COmputacional - 1 Serie A
+# Pensamento Computacional - 1 Serie A